EUDAT-B2STAGE/http-api/projects/b2stage/notes/paolo.md

 ### still missing

+- if irods/rabbit goes down, what happens to celery and the queue?
 - ansible the infrastructure
 - list errors in steps for Maris to define codes @TODO
 - rabbitmq closed connection @TOFIX